aedorian/blug/index.markdown

 ok it is

-Little articles on stuff I make on computers<br>
+Little articles on stuff I make on computers

-This especially acts as a log for projects that didn't go very far- I hope some of it can be helpful!
+This especially acts as a log for projects that didn't go very far.
+I hope some of it can be helpful!

 <!--
 <p style="float: left;">